cniblock/Project_1/README.md

 ### Contact Us page.

-* The "contact Us" page has some information on the firm followed by the Office details and opening times.
+* The "Contact Us" page has some information on the firm followed by the Office details and opening times.
 * A Google Maps address has been embedded onto the page.
 * Both are responsive and on smaller screens stack on top of each other.